yeshua453/website/docs/controls/alertdialog.md

 Padding around the Dialog itself.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

 The default values of this property are 40 pixels horizontally and 24 pixels vertically outside of the dialog box. (`padding.symmetric(vertical=40, horizontal=24)`)

-See [`Container.padding`](/docs/controls/container#padding) for more information about padding and possible values.

 ### `modal`